Introduction to Java KeyStore

 Output:

 Here, loading is an important mechanism for key stores if we talk about the loading section of the Keystore.
-We need to be careful while performing this operation as it should only load when it is needed.
-Loading is important because we can not be able to use Keystore without loading it.
+We must be careful while performing this operation, as it should only load when needed.
+Loading is important because we can not use Keystore without loading it.
 It is possible to load the Keystore with any empty data also.
 In general, we can load the Keystore either from any file or from any other storage.
-There is a method called load(); this method will perform the task of loading of the data.
+There is a method called load(); this method will perform the task of loading the data.
 We can pass two attributes to the load method; the attributes are

-- InputStream: This is the input stream from where the data will be read; the stream can come from any file or from some other sources.
+- InputStream: This is the input stream from which the data will be read; the stream can come from any file or other source.

-- Char []: This section is for the security part; here, we can pass a string for KeyStore password for encryption.
+- Char []: This section is for security; here, we can pass a string for the KeyStore password for encryption.

 Example